babel/website/README.md

 This repo also contains babel's [source documentation](https://github.com/babel/babel.github.io/tree/master/docs).

+> The babel repo is https://github.com/babel/babel

+Feel free to suggest changes to our docs, or add new content!

 ### Setup
 * [Please install ruby](https://www.ruby-lang.org/en/documentation/installation/), if not already installed.
   * Use `which ruby` or `ruby --version`, to verify if ruby is installed.